chiragrps/Native-Bootpicker-on-cMP-RX580/Working procedure to get boot screen.md

 ### Step to enable the boot screen on PC GPUs on cMP

-1. **Check the Detailed GPU List from this list** https://forums.macrumors.com/threads/gpu-compatibility-list-for-cmp.2174600/
+1. **Check the GPU compatibility from this list** https://forums.macrumors.com/threads/gpu-compatibility-list-for-cmp.2174600/

 2. **Enable GOP**

    -    Refer detailed instruction "https://forums.macrumors.com/threads/enablegop-pre-opencore-gop-support-for-efi-era-imacs-and-mac-pros.2378942/post-32137842"

-    -   Refer this video, it should be self explanatory.
+    -   Refer this video to get GOP enable in firmware, it should be self explanatory.
 I can not explain better than this.
     "https://www.youtube.com/watch?v=o3mFlSQ1jJ8"

-3.  **Process the flash the AMD GMP vBIOS**
+3.  **Process the flash the AMD GPU vBIOS**

-    -   with reference to
+    -   with reference to AMP GPU vBIOS flash (https://www.youtube.com/watch?v=eBuc_Nk05K8)
-    AMP GPU vBIOS flash (https://www.youtube.com/watch?v=eBuc_Nk05K8)
+    -   there are many more reference videos to flash the AMD GPU vBIOS, simple and straightforward.

     3.1 **Installed windows 10 on cMP**